-Read the following text, which is a transcription of a conversation between Charlie (age 5) and his mother.
-They are just about to have breakfast.
+Read the following text, which is a transcription of a conversation between Maria (age 2 years 6 months) and her mother.
+They are unpacking Maria's toys from a toy box.

-Analyse ways in which Charlie and his mother are using language in this conversation.
+Analyse ways in which Maria and her mother are using language in this conversation.
 In your answer, you should refer to specific details from the transcription, as well as to ideas and examples from your wider study of child language acquisition.
 [25]